NOC-MSM/CoNES/docs/running.rst

 .. note:

-   At runtime the SIF will mount EXP00 and symbolically link all the namelists and XML files in the :bash:`SHARDED` directory within the container.
+   At runtime the SIF will mount EXP00 and symbolically link all the namelists and XML files in the :bash:`SHARED` directory within the container.
 If any namelist structures have been modified through the addition of :bash:`MY_SRC` these will have to updated host-side for the simulation to run.